-The Latest: Florida city to remove Confederate memorial
+The Latest: Michigan mayor resigns after racial remark

 The ordinance also mandates additional officer training, requires city employees to report incidents of biased policing they witness and creates a board with community members that helps the city manager review data and make policy recommendations.

-Daniel Zeno, policy and advocacy director at the American Civil Liberties Union of Iowa, says passage of the measure was a good first step.
+Daniel Zeno, policy and advocacy director at the American Civil Liberties Union of Iowa, says passage of the measure was a good step.
 He’d also like to see a citizen oversight committee.

 For years, advocates have been calling for the council to approve such an ordinance.
 Officials began working on the new rules following protests of George Floyd’s death at the hands of police in Minneapolis.